-Stock-based compensation related to developing the brand is a non-cash expense and relates to the issuance of shares and warrants to certain advisors to the Company, as well as issuing stock options.
-Stock-based compensation in Q4 2018, relates to four new advisors.
-In Q2 2019, stock options to various employees, consultants, and directors whom are associated with establishing Brand & Market Awareness and therefore increased stock-based compensation.
-In Q3 and Q4 2019 stock-based compensation decreased as one-third of the initial options issued in Q2 2019 vested immediately, whereas in Q3 & Q4 2019 few or no options vested, and only includes the accrued costs until up until the next vesting date.
+In Q2 2019, stock options were issued to various employees, consultants, and directors whom are associated with establishing Brand & Market Awareness and therefore increased stock-based compensation.
+In Q3 and Q4 2019 stock-based compensation decreased as one-third of the initial options issued in Q2 2019 vested immediately, whereas in Q3 & Q4 2019 few or no options vested, and only includes the accrued costs up until the next vesting date.

 Travel & miscellaneous expenses in the first three quarters of 2019 increased due to the increased activity with establishing a market for HEXWAVE.
+From Q4 2019 onwards, travel costs decreased as the Company limited its travel budget as a measure to preserve available cash at the time.